See your doctor or practice nurse if you are drinking above the safe limits and are finding it difficult to cut down.

 - Wine at 14% abv has 14 units in one litre.
 If you drink a quarter of a litre (250 ml) - two small glasses - then you have had three and a half units.

-Three pints of beer, three times per week, is at least 18-20 units per week.
-That is nearly the upper weekly safe limit for a man.
-However, each drinking session of three pints is at least six units, which is more than the safe limit advised for any one day.
-Another example: a 750 ml bottle of 12% wine contains nine units.
+- A 750 ml bottle of 12% wine contains nine units.
 If you drink two bottles of 12% wine over a week, that is 18 units.
-This is above the upper safe limit for a woman.
+This is above the upper safe limit for both men and women.